Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAsianEngines.rst

     :align: center

-    :ref:`McAsianGPEngine pricing architecture on FPGA`

 .. note::
-    :numref:`Figure.%s <my-figureAP>`,  :numref:`Figure.%s <my-figureAS>`,  :numref:`Figure.%s <my-figureGP>`  show respectively the pricing part of McAsianAPEngine, McAsianASEngine and McAsianGPEngine; the other parts, for example, pathgenerator, mcsimulation and other modules, they are the same as MCEuropeanEngine.
+    :numref:`Figure.%s <my-figureAP>`,  :numref:`Figure.%s <my-figureAS>`,  :numref:`Figure.%s <my-figureGP>`  show the pricing part of McAsianAPEngine, McAsianASEngine and McAsianGPEngine respectively; the other parts, for example, PathGenerator, MCSimulation and other modules, are the same as in MCEuropeanEngine.

 Profiling
 =========

 The hardware resources are listed in :numref:`tab1MCU`.
-The Arithmetic and Geometric Asian Engines demand almost the same resources.
+The Arithmetic and Geometric Asian Engines demand similar amount of resources.

 .. _tab1MCU: